j-priyadharshini/STUDENT-MANAGEMENT-SYSTEM-WEB/README.md

 #### Technologies I have used -
-            -python
-            -mysql
-            -flask
+            - python
+            - mysql
+            - flask

 #### Walkthrough through my code

-  This is a simple web application where there are two users- -Admin
+  This is a simple web application where there are two users
-  -User
+  - Admin
+  - User

   Both of them have to login to use the SMS system.